Dotcom's & Cake

 After a grueling Alpha release that left everyone a little battle scarred from shipping on time, I started to reflect on my past experience in technology and recalling why I'm a Designer.
 This led me to give a quick virtual pep talk to the team to show appreciation for all the hardwork and remind everyone who we do this for.
 The following is an edited transcript (to protect the innocent)...

 Ten years ago I was in so much pain from developing "dotcom" products that I clearly knew were awesome ideas delivered in a horrible fashion that I decided to make a change in my career (I was a UI Engineer at the time).
 My education in art helped me have deep empathy for the importance of aesthetics but even more important, for the power of the "message" conveyed to the observer.
 I read this book called "The Elements of User Experience" written by Jesse James Garrett (dude that coined the term "Ajax").
-After reading a million books and articles on this "design movement" I decided to clarify something that kept bugging me, so I emailed the author never expecting a response (see screenshots).
+After reading many books and articles on a design movement called UX, I decided to clarify something that kept bugging me, so I emailed the author never expecting a response (see screenshots).
 He was nice enough to respond with a short reply, but it was his short concise response that made it "click".

 Aha Moment